furechan/mintalib/README.md

 Most calculations are available in three flavors.
 - The raw calculation routine is called something like `calc_sma` and is available from the `mintalib.core` module.
-This routine implemented in cython.
+This routine is implemented in cython.
 - A function called something like `SMA` is also available from the `mintalib.functions` module, and includes extra facilities like selection of column (`item`) and wrapping of results.
 - Finally an indicator with the same name `SMA` is available from the `mintalib.indicators` and offers a composable interface.